Dual communities in spatial networks: Results

+Primal and dual communities both impede the spreading of failures and thus improve the robustness of complex networks as shown in Fig.~\ref{fig:connection_robustness}.
+We will now provide a more detailed and quantitative analysis of this connection for two important systems: flow networks and coupled oscillator networks.

-We now turn to the importance of (dual) communities for the resilience of supply networks.
-Graph duality has been exploited to facilitate the calculation of network flows in the context of resistor networks~\cite{bollobas1998}, AC power grids~\cite{17lodf,ronellenfitsch_dual_2017} or natural gas networks~\cite{brkic2009improvement}.
-To study the resilience of a linear flow network with respect to small perturbations, we make use of a sensitivity factor.
-We add an inflow $\Delta P$ at a node $e_1$ and an outflow of the same amount at another node $e_2$ and study how much this will change the flow $\Delta F_\ell$ on a link $\ell$.
-Here, we focus on the case where $e_1$ and $e_2$ are the terminal nodes of an edge $e=(e_1,e_2)$ and treat the more general case of inflows at two arbitrary nodes in the supplementary information.
-A sensitivity factor $\eta_{e_1,e_2,\ell}= \frac{\Delta F_\ell}{\Delta P}$ that relates the flow changes to the inflow can be calculated in a purely algebraic manner (see supplementary information)
+We first consider linear flow networks using the theoretical framework introduced above.
+Robustness is quantified by a sensitivity factor, measuring the response of the network flows $\vec F$ to a perturbation.
+As a perturbation, we add an inflow $\Delta P$ at a node $v_1$ and an outflow of the same amount at another node $v_2$.
+Here, we focus on the case where $v_1$ and $v_2$ are the two end nodes of an edge $e=(v_1,v_2)$ and treat the general case in the supplementary information.
+The source vector in the Poisson equation \eqref{eq:Poisson-primal} then changes as

-where $\mathbf{L}^\dagger$ is the Moore-Penrose pseudoinverse of the graph Laplacian, and $\vec{l}_\ell\in \mathbb{Z}^M$ is the indicator function for an edge $\ell$ which is equal to one at the positions indicated by the subscript and zero otherwise.
-Importantly, the sensitivity factor may also be used to simulate the failure of a link $e=(e_1,e_2)$ by choosing the inflow $\Delta P$ accordingly (see supplementary information).
-Note that the sensitivity factor is well-known in the context of power system security analysis, where it is referred to as \textit{power transfer distribution factor}~\cite{Wood14}.
-The sensitivity factor has been demonstrated to scale with the Fiedler values $\lambda_2$ in networks with a (primal) community structure~\cite{Manik2017}.
-Thus, sensitivity to changes in the flow patterns and to link failures is determined by the primal community structure of a linear flow network~\cite{Kaiser2019,kaiser_collective_2020}.
-Remarkably, we can find an analogous description in the dual graph~\cite{ronellenfitsch_dual_2017}
+and $\vec{l}_e\in \mathbb{Z}^M$ is the indicator function for edge $e$, which is equal to one at the positions indicated by the subscript and zero otherwise.
+Inverting the discrete Poisson equation \eqref{eq:Poisson-primal}, we then find that the network flows change by the amount

+where $\matr{L}^\dagger$ is the Moore-Penrose pseudoinverse of the primal graph Laplacian.
+We then define a sensitivity factor as the ratio of the flow change at edge $\ell$ and the perturbation strength $\Delta P$ as~\cite{Guo09,strake2018}

+We note that the sensitivity factor is widely used in the context of power system security analysis, where it is referred to as a power transfer distribution factor~\cite{Guo09,strake2018}.
+Importantly, the sensitivity factor may also be used to simulate the failure of an edge $e=(v_1,v_2)$ by choosing the inflow $\Delta P$ accordingly (see supplementary information).

+The sensitivity factor $\eta_{v_1, v_2, \ell}$ elucidates the relation between primal communities and network robustness~\cite{Manik2017}.
+In the supplementary information, we treat the limiting case of vanishing connectivity between the communities and show the following: If the edges $e$ and $\ell$ are in different communities, $\eta$ vanishes in the same way as the Fiedler value $\lambda_2$.
+If the edges $e$ and $\ell$ are in the same community, $\eta$ remains finite as $\lambda_2 \rightarrow 0$.